Hopac/Hopac/Docs/Actors.md

 messages to the actor using the **send** function.
 The **send** operation is asynchronous and does not block.
 If the destination of a **send** operation is not immediately ready to receive the message, then that message is queued to the mailbox of the actor.

-Note that the above sketch of an actor model does not attempt to precisely capture any specific actor model such as Akka or Erlang.
+Please note that the above sketch of an actor model does not attempt to precisely capture any specific actor model such as Akka or Erlang.
+Like the actual model provided by the Hopac library and the model specified in the HopacModel signature, the above ActorModel is also drastically simpler than many actual actor models.

 ### Encoding the actor model using Hopac